TRossen89/Portfolio/README.md

 ## Improvement to Internal Notification System – Danske Spil A/S
 #### C#, ASP.NET Core, EF Core, Azure SQL Database (backend), Mithril.js (frontend)
-_Note: This code is proprietary and hosted internally at Danske Spil, so it is not available in this repository._
+> This code is proprietary and hosted internally at Danske Spil, so it is not available in this repository.

 A full-stack enhancement to Danske Spil’s internal messaging system used to notify users about outages and service updates.
 I implemented functionality allowing staff to update the destination of already-sent messages, eliminating the need to delete and recreate them — significantly improving operational efficiency and reducing the risk of human error.

-**Status: Ready for QA testing.**
+**Status:** Ready for QA testing.

 ---

 ## Signup Flow – Danske Spil A/S
-#### React, Sitecore (with minor backend updates in ASP.NET Core / C#)
+#### React, Sitecore *(with minor backend updates in C#, ASP.NET Core/EF Core)*
+>This project is proprietary and hosted internally at Danske Spil.
 A frontend project for Danske Spil, where I developed the user-facing sign-up flow using React.
-I also made minor updates to the backend API (written in ASP.NET Core with C# and EF Core) to ensure proper integration, fixing small issues in newly created endpoints.
+I also made minor updates to the backend API to ensure proper integration, fixing small issues in newly created endpoints.
-This project is proprietary and hosted internally at Danske Spil.

-**Status: In testing.
-Scheduled for production deployment in fall 2025**
+**Status:** In testing.
+Scheduled for production deployment in fall 2025

 ---